abdullahAabu-kuffa/Leon/README.md

-# Leon - Portfolio Website Description
+# Leon - Portfolio Website Description, from GRAPHBERRY web site
+Leon is creative one page PSD Template great for portfolio, agency or any other.
 Leon is a responsive and visually clean personal portfolio website built entirely with HTML and CSS.
 It showcases my frontend development skills and serves as a professional landing page for potential clients, employers, and collaborators.

 The site includes: